beartype/plum/README.md

 ### Parametric Classes

-The decorator `parametric` can be used to create parametric classes:
+The decorator `@parametric` can be used to create parametric classes:

 ```python
 from plum import dispatch, parametric